Copyright 2022 UNITED HELLENIC VOTERS OF AMERICA

 A dedicated student, there was nothing more important to him than education.
 He came to the US as a young man to pursue his college education.
 He worked and studied relentlessly eventually earning several degrees including an M.S. in Education, an M.S. in Mathematics and a Ph.D. in Philosophy.
 He went on to share his love of learning as a University Professor at DeVry University in Chicago where he remained for 40 years.

-Throughout his life, Dr. K devoted all of his energy to promoting the Hellenic voice within the USA.
-Dr. K established the United Hellenic Voters of America in 1973 to bring together Greek Americans and provide a platform to be represented within our government.
-Over the past 46 years the UHVA has become a powerful voice within the American political scene.
+Throughout his life, Dr. K devoted all of his energy to promoting the Hellenic voice within government.
+Dr. K established the United Hellenic Voters of America in 1974 to bring together Greek Americans and provide a platform to be represented within our government.
+Over the past 48 years the UHVA has become a powerful voice within the American political scene.
 He had met with local officials, diplomats and presidents alike.
 Dr. K impacted so many lives whether it was through recommending and advising Greek-Americans for countless job opportunities, aiding those in need of American citizenship, mentoring his university students, or promoting Hellenism everywhere and anywhere he could.
 He was a prominent voice in the Greek community and will be sorely missed.

 Did Dr. K impact your life?
 We want to hear from you!